Kozea/WeasyPrint/docs/api_reference.rst

 rule between them."

 Simple multi-column layouts are supported in WeasyPrint.
-Features such as constrained height, spanning columns or column breaks are **not** supported.
+Features such as constrained height or column breaks are **not** supported.
 Pagination and overflow are not seriously tested.

 The ``column-width`` and ``column-count`` properties, and the ``columns`` shorthand property are supported.